 Retail management is an expanding career path supported by many industry sectors.
 Strong retail managers are essential to business success in electronics, clothing, food, entertainment, home furnishings, cosmetics, gifts, athletic equipment, pet supplies, and just about every other imaginable consumer product and service.
 This certificate, designed in collaboration with industry leaders, provides the student with many of the competencies required for success at the management level within the vast retail industry.
 The program encompasses business essentials, such as accounting and marketing, and emphasizes the "soft skills" of management and communication required for career success.
 This certificate has been endorsed by the Western Association of Food Chains and its member companies.

-• Upon completion of this program, the student will be able to develop communication, marketing, and management skills that effectively prepare him/her for a career in retail.
+Upon completion of this program, the student will be able to develop communication, marketing, and management skills that effectively prepare them for a career in retail.

 This program combines business skills in marketing, advertising, and communication with technical skills in social media and e-commerce.
 Students gain a working knowledge of techniques to increase and optimize business-oriented web traffic in various social media venues, including Facebook, LinkedIn, Twitter, and other emerging social media and e-commerce platforms.
 Students achieve focus through elective selections.
 Students should consider electives based on their need for building more skills with service and communication (BUS 136 and BUS 290), technical skills and software (CSIT 120 and CSIT 137), or web and graphic design (MAT 110 and MAT 125).
 Students can also gain real-world practical experience through internships (BUS/CSIT/MAT 292) and work experience (BUS/CSIT/MAT 299).